leftlogic/ffconf/src/details/speaking.md

 ## Accommodation

-You're all staying in the Leonardo Hotels Brighton (which is right by the train station).
+For those of you staying in the Leonardo Hotels Brighton (which is right by the train station).
 For those of you coming by train, it's a few minutes walk: https://ffconf.org/station-to-hotel - exit the rear of Brighton Train Station (if you come through the gates, you'll turn immediately left and start heading for the car park as if you're walking back in the direction the train came from).
 Once at the rear, continue walking that direction for, say about 2 minutes, depending on your leg length and you'll be at the hotel.
 Simple, but if you get stuck or lost, don't hesitate to get in touch (phone numbers at the end of this email).

 Check in for the hotel is 3pm and checkout is 11am.